 You do not need to describe the document specifically and accurately by the same name the public body uses.
-As long as the public body understands what is being requested, they must release that information, even if the requester does not call it by the same name the public body uses.
+As long as the public body understands what you are requesting, it must release that information, even if you do not call it by the same name the public body uses.